microverseinc/project-redux-bookstore/README.md

-# Build a simple book store with React and Redux
+# Build a simple bookstore management tool with React and Redux

 ## Introduction
-In this project you will learn how to connect React with Redux and build super simple application with storage.
+In this project you will use React and Redux to build a very simple application.
 You will work in a real-world project for a fictional company that requires your help.
 The project has been split into multiple milestones, and each milestone has functional and technical requirements that you will need to implement.

 ## Tools you will use
 - Node.js
 - React
 - React-DOM
+- React-Create-App
 - Redux
 - npm
 - CSS